-The Study Abroad team encourages all students to consider building study abroad into their degree plan at Texas Tech University.
-We welcome students of all socioeconomic statuses who meet TTU Study Abroad eligibility requirements to participate in our programs.
+TTU Study Abroad encourages all students to build study abroad into their degree plan.
+We welcome students of all socioeconomic statuses who meet TTU Study Abroad eligibility requirements to participate in study abroad programs.
 Many students mistakenly believe that study abroad is financially out of reach.
 The key is to plan early and, as you plan, consider how you will balance your goals for studying abroad with the realities of your financial situation.
-No need to take it from us – read these student testimonials!

 “To anyone who is thinking about studying abroad...
 Anything is possible if you are willing to put in the effort!
 There are a plethora of scholarships available, BUT they won't come to you.
 It was stressful managing school, work, and a social life while applying to scholarships...
 Some nights I just wanted to give up, but studying abroad is something I wanted to do and had to finance on my own, so I pushed through it.
 A lot of people, from friends to professors, read my essays and helped revise them.
 Although I did not receive all of the scholarships I applied to, I received enough to cover my whole semester!
 Because of my hard work, I was able to study abroad without having to worry about money.
 Never let money discourage you from doing what you want to do.
 Studying abroad is an investment in yourself!”

-— Adriel Alvarez, Czech Republic, Spring 2016
+— Adriel Alvarez, Czech Republic

 “As a self-paid college student, studying abroad always seemed like a distant dream that would only occur with a miracle.
 Through hard work, I was able to make money going abroad with all of the scholarship/financial aid I received.
 The Study Abroad Competitive Scholarship, Phi Kappa Phi Honors Scholarship, Honors College Scholarship, and an Economics Scholarship helped finance my trips abroad.
 With the tremendous guidance of Financial Aid, my dreams of studying abroad (twice!) came true.
 My advice to students aiming to studying abroad is to take advantage of every scholarship opportunity, even when the odds of winning are low.
 The money is available, and organizations are itching to help you get abroad.”